-Canon 1300D versus Fujifilm X-E2S
+Canon 1300D vs Fujifilm X-E2S

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-E2S are two digital cameras that were officially introduced, respectively, in March 2016 and January 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-E2S are two digital cameras that were announced, respectively, in March 2016 and January 2016.
 The 1300D is a DSLR, while the X-E2S is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2S is notably smaller (26 percent) than the Canon 1300D.
 Moreover, the X-E2S is markedly lighter (28 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the X-E2S are weather-sealed.